vyapp/vy/INTRO.md

     <Control-Tab>

-and make the cursor go to the next match by pressing.
+Make the cursor go to the next match by pressing.

     <Tab>